mwittig/node-milight-promise/README.md

   your MiLight (EasyBulb) light bulbs with [Athom Homey](https://www.athom.com)

 * [milights-bridge](https://github.com/KevinVR/milights-bridge) - a remote control application for your
   Milight lights.
-It provides a device agnostic Web UI as well as an API for third-party applications.
+It provides a device agnostic Web UI as well as an API for third-party applications

+* [milights-controller](https://github.com/maltezacharias/milight-controller) - a Milight controller for ha-bridge, an emulator for the Philips Hue light system.
+Provides an easy to use, dockerized setup which allows for integrating Milight with Alexa or
+  Harmony Hub

 ### Articles